-- Clear distinctness in the sense of the UPOV Convention. - Conformity to the initial variety in the expression of the essential characteristics that result from the genotype or combination of genotypes of the initial variety (IV).

-Predominant derivation from the IV.
+- Clear distinctness in the sense of the UPOV Convention. - Conformity to the initial variety in the expression of the essential characteristics that result from the genotype or combination of genotypes of the initial variety (IV). - Predominant derivation from the IV.

-Legally speaking, concerning dependency:
+Legally speaking, concerning dependency - I:

 - The IV must be a protected variety. - Dependency can only exist from one single variety. - An EDV can be directly derived from the IV or from a variety that is itself essentially derived from the IV.
-It is possible to have a "cascade" of derivation; however, each EDV shall only be dependent on one, the protected IV. - According to the general rule of burden of proof, the owner of the IV must prove essential derivation and then claim dependency.
-However, if the owner of the IV can give reasonable evidence of essential derivation (for example, by finger-printing) the proof of non-predominant derivation should fall on the breeder of the putative EDV.
+It is possible to have a "cascade" of derivation; however, each EDV shall only be dependent on one, the protected IV.